ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: ref_clk_rate

-    If NISCOPE_ATTR_INPUT_CLOCK_SOURCE is an external source, this attribute specifies the frequency of the input,  or reference clock, to which the internal sample clock timebase is synchronized.
+    If :py:data:`niscope.Session.input_clock_source` is an external source, this attribute specifies the frequency of the input,  or reference clock, to which the internal sample clock timebase is synchronized.
 The frequency is in hertz.

     The following table lists the characteristics of this property.